-- an overview, summary, or tutorial giving the basics of the way the TETRA mobile radio communications system works in its application as a PMR, Private Mobile Radio system.
+- an overview, summary, or tutorial giving the basics of the way the TETRA mobile radio communications system works as a terrestrial trunked radio system in its application as a PMR, Private Mobile Radio system.

 TETRA is a modern standard for digital Private Mobile Radio (PMR) and Public Access Mobile Radio (PAMR).
 It offers many advantages including flexibility, security, ease of use and offers fast call set-up times.
 This makes it an ideal choice for many business radio communications requirements.

 The name TETRA stands for TErrestrial Trunked RAdio.
 It is aimed at a variety of mobile radio communications users including the police, ambulance and fire services, it is equally applicable for utilities, public access, fleet management, transport services, and many other users.
 It offers the advantages of digital radio whilst still maintaining the advantages of a PMR system.

 Work started on the development of the TETRA standards in 1990 and has relied on the support of the European Commission and the ETSI members.
 Experience gained in the development of the highly successful GSM cellular radio standard, as well as experience from the development and use of trunked radio systems has also been used to fashion the TETRA standard.
 In addition to this the process has gained from the co-operation of manufacturers, users, operators and industry experts.
 With this combined expertise the first standards for the new private mobile radio communications system were ready in 1995 to enable manufacturers to design their radio communications equipment to interoperate successfully.